cabal-club/cable/moderation.md

 ### 4.1 Channel context

-A user MAY have different roles in different channels.
-Therefor we say that a particular role is issued for a particular *channel context*.
+A user MAY have different roles in different channels and actions MAY target different channels.
+Therefor we say that a post is issued for a particular *channel context*.
 A channel context MUST be considered to be either the entire cabal or a specific channel.

 The channel context applies to `channel` fields found in `post/role` as well as to `post/moderation` (such as when issued with `action = 0 hide user`).

+#### 4.1.1 The cabal context

+When a post's channel context is set to the entire cabal the effect of that post MUST be considered applicable to all channels comprising the cabal.

 ### 4.2 Roles